-In 2008, Chapter 2008-176, L.O.F, became effective October 1, 2008 and the term of the driver license and identification card was changed from 4 (safe driver) or 6 years to 8 years.
-However, applicants who are at least eighty years old applying for an original issuance will be issued a license valid for a six year term.
+In 2008, Chapter 2008-176, L.O.F., became effective October 1, 2008 and the term of the driver license and identification card was changed from 4 (safe driver) or 6 years to 8 years.
+However, applicants who are at least eighty years old will be issued a license valid for a six year term.
 These changes resulted in the fees for driver licenses, identification cards and license endorsements being raised to reflect the new terms.
 Duplicate and replacement licenses were combined and are all now labeled "replacements".
-This change caused the distribution of the funds to be modified; however, General Revenue and the Highway Safety Operating Trust Fund were both held harmless in this change
+This change caused the distribution of the funds to be modified; however, General Revenue and the Highway Safety Operating Trust Fund were both held harmless in this change.
+As a result of the 2009 regular Legislative Session, Chapter 2009-71, L.O.F., raised the following fees effective September 1, 2009.